zdorow/SlotMachine.exe/README.md

 # SlotMachine.exe
-Fun little Yython made Slot Machine App that can run on Windows.
+Fun little Python made Slot Machine App that can run on Windows.